Indian Association for the Cultivation of Science: Notable research works

 Nobel laureate Sir C. V. Raman conducted his work on the Raman effect in this institute.
 His work was first published in the Indian Journal of Physics, which is published by IACS.

 At the university, Debashis Mukherjee developed the Mk-MRCC method to account for electron correlations in molecular systems.
 Another important discovery has been in the area of solvation dynamics of molecules and in particular the dynamics of water molecules around the surfaces of membranes.
 These experiments performed by Professor Kankan Bhattacharyya provided an insight into the behavior of water near biological surfaces and led to his coining of the phrase "biological water".

+Scientists at the Indian Association for the Cultivation of Science (IACS) in Kolkata found a new way to target cancer cells, focusing on how they repair DNA during division.
+This could lead to better treatments, especially for patients resistant to current drugs.